The two-year Abdominal Transplant Surgery Fellowship includes three rotations during each fellowship year:

-You rotate on the liver transplant service for six months during the first year of the fellowship and either four or six months during the second year, based on elective rotations.
+You rotate on the liver transplant service for four months during the first year of the fellowship and either four or six months during the second year, based on elective rotations.
 The curriculum is designed to provide training in medical and surgical management of liver transplant patients.

 We have a strong didactic program with many weekly and biweekly meetings, including:

 - Transplant Grand Rounds